maxcell/prince.dev/content/location-based-back/index.md

 ```

 Now we have a nice back button for our needs.
 This will take advantage of the history
-object, so if we want to go back and still have all our query parameters, they will
-be there as well as any other things we've stored in our app's state.
-This also
+object, so if we want to go back (`history.goBack()`) and still have all our query parameters, they will be there as well as any other things we've stored in our app's state.

-handles for the case of what if a user directly shares the link to someone else
+This handles for the case of what if a user directly shares the link to someone else
 and instead of seeing a back button, they should see a home button.
-This also works
-for applications that might want to have sharable links but not let unauthenticated users
+So if we have
-navigate through certain parts of the app.
-It will fallback and present a home button
+unauthenticated users, they cannot navigate through the app like other users.
+It will
+fallback and present a home button.
-and so we can assure that our page has navigation.

-An important note is we want to make sure in this case also is to use the
+An important note is we want to make sure to use the `location` object and **not**
-`location` object and **not** the `history` object for determining the **current location**
+the `history` object for determining the **current location** state.
-state.
 The [history object can be mutated][history documentation] and
 makes it not a good source of truth.

 ## Last Thoughts